-With promises of greater availability and accuracy than the system we all know, the ambitious Galileo system is starting to operate and provide service to users
+With promises of much better availability and accuracy than the system we are all familiar with, the ambitious Galileo system is starting to work and provide service to users

-Now, after more than 17 years of planning and preparation - theGPS Compass Finally a true European competitor, which promises to be even more accurate.
+Now, after more than 17 years of planning and preparation -GPS Finally a true European competitor, which promises to be even more accurate.

-With an estimated total cost of more than 5 billion, 18 satellites are already in the 23,200-mile MEO orbit today (en route to 30 satellites totaling up to 2020, then the system will reach full operation) and guarantee up to one meter accuracy Only for civilian systems, and even the incredible accuracy of individual inches in dedicated and encrypted channels for military systems - the Galileo system is supposed to be an important positive revolution compared to theGPS Compass Which includes a few meters of precision for civilian systems, and a host of familiar weaknesses and security breaches that make it problematic to use as the only satellite navigation system.
+With an estimated total cost of more than 5 billion euros, 18 satellites already in MEO orbits at an altitude of 23,200 kilometers above the Earth (en route to a total of 30 satellites by 2020, then the system will reach full range) and a guarantee of accuracy of up to one meter Only for civilian systems, and even the incredible accuracy of a few inches in dedicated and encrypted channels for military systems - the Galileo system is supposed to be an important positive revolution compared to theGPS Which includes a few meters of precision for civilian systems, and a host of familiar weaknesses and security breaches that make it problematic to use as the only satellite navigation system.

-In this way, Galileo joins theGPS Compass And the Russian GLONASS as a third global navigation system that is freely available to anyone who wants it (and will hold a suitable tech support device, of course), when in the future we may also see the Chinese BeiDou system transform from a local system to a system with wide availability - perhaps parallel to the system The NAVIC of the Indian Government.
-Will the multitude of GNSS systems benefit the private consumer?
-Not sure, but in the specific case of the Galileo there seems to be quite a bit of potential, so we will certainly endeavor to give her a chance as soon as possible.
+In this way, Galileo joins theGPS And the Russian GLONASS as a third global navigation system available for free use to anyone who wants it (and will have a suitable supporting technology device, of course), while in the future we may also see the Chinese BeiDou system transform from a local system to a system with wide availability - perhaps in parallel The NAVIC of the Indian Government.
+Will the multiplicity of GNSS systems benefit the private consumer?
+Not sure, but in the specific case of the Galileo it seems to have quite a bit of potential, so we will definitely try to give it a chance soon.